keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-unleash/index.md

     keptn send event new-artifact --project=unleash --service=unleash --image=docker.io/keptnexamples/unleash:1.0.0
     ```

-1. Get the url (`unleash.unelash-dev.KEPTN_DOMAIN`):
+1. Get the URL (`unleash.unelash-dev.KEPTN_DOMAIN`):

     ```console
     echo http://unleash.unleash-dev.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')
     ```

-1. Open the url in your browser and log in using the following credentials:
+1. Open the URL in your browser and log in using the following credentials:
    * username: keptn
    * password: keptn

-In the end you should be able to access your unleash server using the url provided by the following command:
+In the end, you should be able to access your unleash server using the URL provided by the following command:

 ```console
 echo http://unleash.sockshop-production.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')
 ```